 Casa Rodelio, which also sleeps up to 10 guests, is the cheaper alternative for Villa Nieves.
 Although it’s non-ac, ventilation won’t be a problem as the place is naturally cool.

-Villa Flora is traditional Japanese inspired room.
+Villa Flora is a cluster of traditional Japanese inspired rooms.
 There are 9 units available for this accommodation.
 Each unit sleeps 4 to 6 guests.
 Dining tables are provided in front of the rooms.
 Each room is air-conditioned and has its own CR.